UntriexTv/Pygame_project/README.md

 # Some aditional info
 Soon will be available documentation to this game.
 I am not really good in english so please forgive me my english.
 Also i am begginer in programing so this code will not be really optimised in first releases.
+If you like to help me with the project you can do several things:
+- testing game and writing issues on this github page
+- contacting me and helping me with this project (contact me on untriex.programming@gmail.com)
+- writing ideas to optimise code
+- writing new ideas to the game.
+- you can support me on paypal.
+I don't cost much and it will motivate me to do updates quickier and better.
+Thanks :D
+support link: paypal.me/untriexprogramming